Why is road safety important to communities and how does it impact safety strategies?

 Most communities continue to deal with many social, health and policing issues yet it is the outcome of road and traffic collisions that takes a greater toll on the public as a whole.

 All communities are different, in population, geography (urban/rural) and culture.
-Therefore there is no one-size-fits all strategy.
+Therefore there is no one-size-fits-all strategy.

 Urban settlement includes cities and towns.
 On the other hand, the rural settlement includes villages and hamlets.
 Rural areas often have higher speed limits than urban areas, which amplifies risks on the road.
 Consequently, when crashes occur in rural areas, they generally occur at higher speeds, because rural roads have higher speed limits.
 Road safety in smaller, rural communities can also be affected by drivers who drive faster on rural roads and fail to slow down when entering a small village.
-Another difference which may influence road safety is that urban areas are developed in a planned and systematic way, according to the process of urbanisation and industrialisation.
-Conversely, systematic development in rural areas is less common and instead, based around natural vegetation and fauna in the region.
+Another difference which may influence road safety is that urban areas are developed in a planned and systematic way, according to the process of urbanization and industrialization.
+Conversely, systematic development in rural areas is less common and instead, based on natural vegetation and fauna in the region.
 The mix of different types of vehicles, cars and farm tractors (faster and slower) also contributes to issues resulting from speed differentials.1

 What are the objectives and benefits of integrated and comprehensive community road safety programs?